adhocmaster/ScrumMate/backend/README.md

 In index.ts, we export the routers as together, and will import them in `backend/index.ts`.
 That file will also prepend an "api/" to all the router endpoints.

+Documetation for the API can be found at `/documentation/api_documentation.md`.

 ### `backend/tests`

 These tests mirror the directories in `backend/src` and have about 70% coverage.
 It is recommended that you continue to add unit tests to this directory as you extend the backend.